-The General Counsel may review and vary this Policy and associated processes and procedures from time to time, and in any event no less than bi-annually, to ensure it meets Lochard Energy's objectives.
+The General Counsel may review and vary this Policy and associated processes and procedures from time to time, and in any event will review the Policy no less than every two years, to ensure it meets Lochard Energy's objectives.
 Lochard Energy welcomes any feedback on this policy from any staff member or eligible whistleblower.
-Feedback can be provided to the General Manager, People & Safety or General Counsel (details above).
+Feedback can be provided to the General Manager, People, Safety & Sustainability or General Counsel (details above).